-Prevent Shared Key authorization for an Azure Storage account (preview)
+Prevent Shared Key authorization for an Azure Storage account

 Every secure request to an Azure Storage account must be authorized.
 By default, requests can be authorized with either Azure Active Directory (Azure AD) credentials, or by using the account access key for Shared Key authorization.
 Of these two types of authorization, Azure AD provides superior security and ease of use over Shared Key, and is recommended by Microsoft.
-To require clients to use Azure AD to authorize requests, you can disallow requests to the storage account that are authorized with Shared Key (preview).
+To require clients to use Azure AD to authorize requests, you can disallow requests to the storage account that are authorized with Shared Key.

 This article describes how to detect requests sent with Shared Key authorization and how to remediate Shared Key authorization for your storage account.
-To learn how to register for the preview, see About the preview.

 Detect the type of authorization used by client applications